The landscape and the famous Loch Ness lake

 On your journey to Balquhidder, while driving across the Scottish countryside, you will enjoy enchanting landscapes, with small and big spots of natural interest.

-This Scottish village is known to be the burial place of the legendary bandit Rob Roy, who died in 1734.
+2 – This Scottish village is the grave of the legendary bandit Rob Roy, who died in 1734.

 The now ruined church, instead, dates back to 1631.